sajibsrs/notes-on-dsa/README.md

+---
+description: Simplified data structures and algorithms for hyper-drivers.
+---

 # Data structures and algorithms hyperdrive
-Exploring data structures and algorithms.

-> Examples are written in __Python__ other languages will be added later.
+> Examples are written in __Python__ other languages will be added later (most probably **Go**).
 Main concepts are language independent.

 ## Contents at a glance